hockyy/miteiru/README.md

 ## Installation Guide

-The alpha version will mostly be tested on Darwin/ARM64 M1 Mac.
-Other build will be made in the future.
 To directly run the edge version of the app in dev environment, you can run the followings on the cloned repository:

 ```bash
 npm install